kh3dron/mnist_web_classifier/README.md

 - Update model: switch from an MLP to a convolutional network for better performance on translation-blind features
   - was stuck here for a while, translating data shapes & formats between ML libraries
 - model re-training is now completely decoupled from webapp.
 Good design, but currently no way to re-train network. so needs better implementation
+## [1.6]
+- added makefile to launch easily with optional NR observability
+- patched issue with user data not updating into CSV used for training

 ## [todo]
 - want to return a percentage distribution of confidences eventually